 Floral pieces will be removed without notice when they become unsightly.
-Lot owners desiring to retain floral pieces must remove them within five (5) days after the interment.
+Lot owners desiring to retain floral pieces must remove them within seven (7) days after the interment.

-Artificial flowers and grave decoration are not permitted from April 1 to Nov 1 with the exception of Memorial Day.
+Artificial flowers and grave decoration are not permitted from April 1 to Nov 1 with the exception of Memorial Day and Mother's Day.

 All holiday decorations will be removed within five (5) days.

 Fresh cut flowers are permitted anytime but will be removed without notice when they become unsightly.
 Lot owners desiring to retain fresh cut floral pieces must remove them within seven (7) days of placement.

 Planting or Excavation

 NO planting of any type of plant material or digging or disturbing the sod within the Cemetery will be permitted.